ErikHgm/carss-react-frontend/README.md

 - Implement a rating system for the buyers to rate sellers in order to increase trust and credibility of the service.
 - Implement a location algorithm to allow user to search for cars/sellers within a certain distance.
 - Implement the functionality for an image gallery to allow the sellers to upload more pictures of the cars.
+- Implement different roles during registration based on if the user is a company or private person.

 ## Technologies Used